 3.1.
-Performance of work or other expenses billable to CARB under this Grant may commence after full execution of this Grant Agreement by both parties and Grantee's submission to CARB of its governing board's resolution, minute order, or other approval, described in Section 2 of this Grant Agreement.
-Performance on this Grant ends once the Grantee has submitted a draft final report (Project Closeout) or if this Grant Agreement is terminated, whichever is earlier.
-If Grantee is selected for Project
+Performance of work or other expenses billable to CARB under this Grant may commence after full execution of this Grant Agreement by both parties and Grantee's submission to CARB of its governing board's resolution, minute order, or other approval, described in Section 2 of this

-- Outcome Reporting, as described in Section 12.2.e, Grantee agrees to collect the data for a full tracking period of eighteen (18) months after the start of tracking.
-Project Outcome tracking and reporting may extend beyond Project Closeout. - 3.2.
+- Grant Agreement.
+Performance on this Grant ends once the Grantee has submitted a draft final report (Project Closeout) or if this Grant Agreement is terminated, whichever is earlier. - 3.2.
 Upon full expenditure of grant funds, the Grantee shall submit a Project Closeout report to the CARB Program Liaison (see Section 12.2.d of this Grant Agreement) after Program completion. - 3.3.
-Funds that Grantee has not liquidated by June 30, 2022 must be returned to CARB within ninety (90) days, or by September 30, 2022.
+Funds that Grantee has not liquidated by June 30, 2025, must be returned to CARB within ninety (90) days, or by September 30, 2025.
 Expenditure of Project funds granted may not be reduced due to any loss incurred in an insured bank or investment account. - 3.4.
 If additional funding becomes available, the CARB Executive Officer in his sole discretion retains the authority to amend this Grant to provide additional disbursement to the Grantee to complete tasks related to the Scope of Work for this Grant Agreement.